jxiw/MambaInLlama/README.md

 Our goal is to distill a large Transformer into a (Hybrid)-Mamba model while preserving the generational quality with the best effort.
 Typically, you only need 8x80G A100 (with very **limited** resources) and run for 3 to 4 days to reproduce our results.
 Our approach can be used for both base models and chat models.

-We recommend you start to reproduce using [HuggingFaceH4/zephyr-7b-beta](https://huggingface.co/HuggingFaceH4/zephyr-7b-beta) as teacher model as a start.

 ## Changelog
 - **[2024.08.26]** [Hybrid Mamba models](https://huggingface.co/JunxiongWang?search_models=MambaInLlama) and [Hybrid Mamba2 models](https://huggingface.co/JunxiongWang?search_models=Mamba2InLlama) distilled from [meta-llama/Meta-Llama-3-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct) are available.
 - **[2024.07.18]** We release first version code and models.
 We are distilling [meta-llama/Meta-Llama-3-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct).
 Stay tuned for updates.